 - An association with nickel contact allergy has been reported

 - It can follow tinea fungal infection (when it is known as a dermatophytid)

 What are the clinical features of pompholyx?

 Pompholyx presents as recurrent crops of deep-seated blisters on the palms and soles.
 They cause intense itch and/or a burning sensation.
 The blisters peel off and the skin then appears red, dry and has painful fissures (cracks).

 The clinical presentation is typical.
 If suspicious of a fungal infection (tinea pedis), skin scrapings should be taken for mycology.

 Secondary infection of pompholyx with staphylococcal bacteria is not infrequent.
 The result is pain, redness, swelling and crusting or pustules.

 As in other forms of hand dermatitis, pompholyx is aggravated by contact with irritants such as water, detergents and solvents.
 Contact with them must be avoided as much as possible and protective gloves worn to prevent additional irritant contact dermatitis.
-Some people with pompholyx are found to be allergic to nickel, a common metal.
-Nickel allergy can be detected by patch testing.
-These patients must try not to touch nickel items.

 Treatment of pompholyx